 Dried stevia leaves are very shelf-stable.
 Store them for up to a year in a low humidity area in a sealed container or bag.

-- TIME AND TEMPERATURE - Features a 26-hour timer and adjustable thermostat.
-The thermostat ranges...
+- Versatile Uses: Features a 26-hour dehydrator timer and an adjustable thermostat...

 Making and Storing Stevia Extract

 I usually just use fresh and dried leaves and making stevia extract is slightly more involved so I will refer you to a great site I trust by Jill Winger and her post on How To Make Stevia Extract.